 You can make your business survive in tough times by trying something new, paying attention to your finances, spending time with positive people, avoiding doing nothing, saving, and the like.

-We also told you how billing software for small business can help you save your precious time and money, which can be invested in something feasible for your business survival and growth in such tough circumstances.
+We also told you how billing software for small businesses can help you save your precious time and money, which can be invested in something feasible for your business survival and growth in such tough circumstances.